 There are four national holidays during this period: Showa Day (April 29), Constitution Memorial Day (May 3), Greenery Day (May 4), and Children`s Day (May 5).
 This is a very busy travel season in Japan and most tourist destinations are extremely crowded.
 Many Japanese offices close for about a week to 10 days, depending on the calendar with many people taking a vacation, travelling abroad or to a tourist attraction in Japan.
 Airports and train stations are usually overflowing with people during this time and it can be very hard to get reservations for accommodation and transportation during Golden Week.

-The first national holiday during Golden Week is April 29 and is the birthday of the former emperor Shouwa, and is called showa-no-hi (Showa Day).
-The second holiday is kenpou-kinen-bi (Constitution Memorial Day), May 3.
+The first national holiday during Golden Week is April 29 and is the birthday of the former emperor Showa, and is called showa-no-hi (Showa Day).
+The second holiday on May 3 is kenpou-kinenbi (Constitution Memorial Day).
 The new Japanese constitution was put into effect on May 3, 1947.
-May 4 is called midori-no-hi (Greenery Day) during which we show appreciation for nature.
+May 4 is called midori-no-hi (Greenery Day) during which we show appreciation for the environment and nature.
 The last holiday is kodomo-no-hi (Children`s Day) on May 5.
 It`s a Japanese Boy`s festival and is a day to pray for healthy growth of boys.
 It`s a Japanese tradition for families with boys to hang up carp streamers (koinobori) outside their houses around this holiday.
 Carps are believed to symbolize successes in children`s lives.
 Also, samurai dolls called gogatsu ningyo (May Dolls) are displayed in their houses.
 May is a great time to travel in Japan and I would advise planning a trip to Japan after the Golden Week travel rush has ended.

 The Secrets Of Speaking Japanese Fluently